Krokz/tfmap/README.md

 make run DIR=/path/to/terraform/project
 ```

+The frontend is embedded into the binary at compile time via `go:embed`, so the resulting `tfmap` binary is fully self-contained — copy it anywhere and it works.

 When run without a path argument, tfmap opens a native OS folder picker dialog so you can browse to your Terraform project directory.

 The UI opens automatically at `http://127.0.0.1:<port>` (a random available port is chosen by default).